| главная о нас продукты скачать демо технологии ^

 collocations quicker than conditional/open ones.
 If we want to forget about optimization issues we should make all

 collocations open (just in case) and conditional.
+Collocations are stored in the

 collocation dictionaries, some of which will be described below.
+The dictionary of fixed

 functional words consists of